-Diego Arria, Venezuelan politician and diplomat who served as Venezuela’s Permanent Representative to the United Nations (1991–1993) and President of the Security Council (March 1992), addressed the 11th Geneva Summit for Human Rights and Democracy — see quotes below.
+Diego Arria, Venezuelan politician and diplomat who served as Venezuela’s Permanent Representative to the United Nations (1991–1993) and President of the Security Council (March 1992), addresses the 11th Geneva Summit for Human Rights and Democracy – see quotes below, followed by full prepared remarks.

 “Today, Venezuela is a devastated land: without food, without medicines, without law, without freedom, without rights and an exodus of millions.
 It is a country where there are also Milosevics, Karadzics and Mladics that kill, torture, imprison and use the denial of food and medical attention as a weapon in a war against the civilian population.”